hupili/python-for-data-and-media-communication-gitbook/notes-week-12.md

 ![Simple graph](assets/visualise-the-simple-graph.png)

+From this graph, we can know that there are some groups, but we don't know who are them.
 Next step for us is improving the graphs.
 To solve the following questions:

 - Are there some groups in the network?
 - Who are in the same group?
-- Who are the top nodes here?
-- The shortest path between two path?

 #### Adjust layout

+Add labels on the graph.

 ```python
 help(nx.draw) #to learn about the function and parameters.
 What may be useful for us are parameters and see also functions.
 Those are helpful for optimizing our graphs.